 Inogen needed a solution that would allow them to share their information with various people who needed access to different subsets of information, and it was imperative that Inogen remained in complete control over the security of their documents during the process—ensuring complete transparency into who was doing what with each document and when.

 “The SecureDocs solution met all of our needs in terms of what we were looking for, and the price was extremely attractive to us compared to other solutions that we had seen.”

 Having been a privately held company for over a decade prior to their IPO, Inogen’s executive team knew that over time the business had accumulated an exorbitant amount of corporate data.
 In preparation for their IPO the team recognized that they needed a way to securely organize, store, and share that information—both with internal and external parties—from one centralized location.

 They knew that the information they needed to share during their IPO was the lifeline of their business, and included their most proprietary data.
 So, they didn’t take choosing their virtual data room solution lightly.
-The team did their due diligence before deciding a virtual data room provider, looking into various other solutions before choosing SecureDocs.
+The team did their due diligence before deciding on a virtual data room provider, looking into various other solutions before choosing SecureDocs.
 What they found was that the security and features offered by SecureDocs were not merely on par with those offered by the larger, more traditional firms used during IPOs, but in many cases were much better in terms function and usability.

 The Inogen team also wanted to be able to: